Pharmacist Resume Format

 Work Experience

-The most vital section.
-Use reverse chronological order.
-For each position, mention company name, role, dates, and 4–6 bullet points starting with action verbs.
-Quantify achievements wherever feasible.
+The most important part.
+Present your roles in reverse chronological order.
+For each position, provide employer name, job title, dates, and 4–6 bullet points starting with dynamic verbs.
+Quantify achievements wherever possible.

 Example